-Systemic change is never easy, and it is often hard to come to the realization that there may need to be demonstrable changes that need to be made to achieve the organizational mission.
+Systemic change is never easy, and it is often hard to realize that there may need to be demonstrable changes to achieve the organizational mission.
 Faith-based educational institutions are steeped in a historical legacy which may trap an organization in continuing systems/practices because "that is that way we always have done them."
-However, it is this "legacy" that may trap an organization in, what are now, ineffective processes, that may ultimately steer the group from actualizing its mission.
-It may be facilitative for faith-based schools to engage in processes that reflect the ministerial approaches that are foundational in the mission priorities of the organization.
+However, it is this "legacy" that may trap an organization in what are now ineffective processes that may ultimately steer the group from actualizing its mission.
+It may be facilitative for faith-based schools to engage in processes reflecting the ministerial approaches foundational in the organization's mission priorities.